Fat Loss Mistakes – 7 Ways People Mess Things Up and How You Can Avoid Sabotaging Your Fat Loss Progress

 The number one way to look better is to lose your excess body fat.
 Many people struggle to do this because they make the same mistakes time and time again.
 They look for a magic solution, for a magic pill, to give them that edge.
 The truth is that there is no snap-your-fingers solution to this.
 Move more and eat less – simple as that.

-Solution: You have to eat less, you know.
+Solution: You have to eat less.
 If you are not sure whether to eat something and exercise it off later, just stop.
 It won’t work like this.

 Mistake #2 – Going all out for a short while and then failing to continue.